oarcscience/ith.oarc.science/neu/celt/mfli/mfli00.md

 #### \[1890, copyright 1899\]

 ###### Scanned and redacted by Phillip Brown.
-Additional formatting and proofing at Intangible Textual Heritage by John B. Hare.
+Additional formatting and proofing at Intangible Textual Heritage by Jean Lelievre.
 This text is in the public domain.
 This file may be used for any non-commercial purpose provided this notices of attribution is left intact.

 ------------------------------------------------------------------------